-Bug bounty programs are becoming increasingly popular on the web and are being promoted by major Silicon Valley companies such as Facebook, Yahoo!, Google, Reddit, and Square.
+Bug bounty programs are becoming increasingly popular on the web.
+They are promoted by major Silicon Valley companies such as Facebook, Yahoo!, Google, Reddit, and Square.

 What is a bug bounty and how does it work?

-A bug bounty is an initiative that calls on hackers to detect loopholes, or anomalies, in a company’s computer system.
-Their goal is to infiltrate the company’s system as much as possible to discover all possible flaws in order to estimate their level of severity and potential for exploitation.
+A bug bounty is an initiative that calls on hackers to detect loopholes or anomalies in a company’s computer system.
+Their goal is to infiltrate the company’s system as much as possible to discover all possible flaws.
+Therefore, they are able to estimate their level of severity and potential for exploitation.
 The company is then notified if a security breach has been found, so it can be corrected.
 This type of service is often used by large companies to improve their their security.

 There are also bug bounty platforms that are open to any company, such as the European platform bountyfactory, which is open to anyone wishing to test their computer system.

-Bug bounties can be open to the public, enabling hackers from all walks of life to contribute, or remain private, targeting a particular community of hackers for the sake of confidentiality, which is sometimes necessary depending on the mission at hand.
+Bug bounties can be open to the public, enabling hackers from all walks of life to contribute.
+Or they can remain private, targeting a particular community of hackers for the sake of confidentiality, which is sometimes necessary depending on the mission at hand.